 “The problem is that it hasn’t worked,” Zerhouni said.
 “It’s time we stopped dancing around the problem.
 We need to refocus and adapt new methodologies for use in humans to understand disease biology in humans.”

 “State of denial”

-Zerhouni spoke about six months after Stanford Institute for Immunity, Transplantation & Infection director Mark M. Davis, Ph.D., wrote in the December 19, 2008 edition of the peer-reviewed scientific journal Immunity that, “We seem to be in a state of denial, where there is so much invested in the mouse model that it seems almost unthinkable to look elsewhere.
+Zerhouni spoke about five years after Stanford Institute for Immunity, Transplantation & Infection director Mark M. Davis, Ph.D., wrote in the December 19, 2008 edition of the peer-reviewed scientific journal Immunity that, “We seem to be in a state of denial, where there is so much invested in the mouse model that it seems almost unthinkable to look elsewhere.

 “The mouse has been incredibly valuable,” Davis acknowledged.
 “That’s part of the problem.
 In humans it often takes years to find out anything.
 There are a lot more regulatory, financial and ethical hurdles,” but “Mice are lousy models for clinical studies,” Davis bluntly concluded.
 “We can’t depend on the mouse for all the answers, because in some cases it’s not giving us the right answers.
 But think about what we can do with people.
 People come to hospitals, get vaccinations, give blood and tissue samples for routine lab tests and clinical trials.
 We’re not learning nearly as much as we could from these samples.
 As with the recent history of human genetics, we could be much bolder.”

 65 million years

 Davis pointed out that mice and humans last had a common ancestor at least 65 million years ago, but the divergence is wider than that where immunology is involved.
 The numbers of mouse generations raised in laboratories during the past 100 years are approximately equal to the numbers of human generations who have lived since the dawn of civilization.
 The mice have been inbred for specific traits and isolated from exposure to diseases other than those that scientists deliberately give them.